rt-net/stack-chan/docs/assembly.md

 <img src="images/assembly/born_base.jpg" width="50%">

-### Attacjing feet
+### Attaching feet

 Attach the stack-chan feet to the body.

-Align the protrusions of the servo motort1 with the notches in the joint of the foot(top) and press firmly to fix it in place.
+Align the protrusions of the servo motor1 with the notches in the joint of the foot(top) and press firmly to fix it in place.
 If the protrusions and notches are not aligned correctly, the protrusions may break when pushed in.
 Check carefully before pushing it in.

 <p>
     <img src="images/assembly/servo_protrusion_focus.jpg" width="20%"> <img src="images/assembly/feet_cutout.jpg" width="30%">